hmqcnoesy/booknotes/Web/Matts Curly Braces.md

 ```

 In addition to the advantages mentioned above,
-CSS in a separate file also provides improved
+keeping CSS in a separate file also provides improved
 maintainability and speed because the
 same CSS file can be linked to from multiple
 HTML documents in a site.
 Maintainability is